charles-bernard/IT_Miner/README.md

 # IT Miner

 A Pipeline to predict the Intrinsic Terminators of your bacterial genome with a low false positive rate.
+_IT_Miner_ relies on the **[RNIE](https://github.com/ppgardne/RNIE/tree/master/paper)** algorithm to produce a list of predicted intrinsic terminators and filter this list based on genomic criteria to retain only the highly probable terminators.

 ## Table of contents
 - [**Output**](#output)